NaruzaL/geocacher/README.md

 #### By **Pete Lazuran**

 ## Description
 This app allows the user to search for locations via latitude and longitude or street address.
+Searching by one location identity will return the other. (i.e - searching by address will return latitude/longitude coordinates and vice versa)

 ## Setup/Installation Requirements